 The Student Committee works to promote the interest of SPSP's student members.
 This includes producing helpful student content, organizing events for student members at the annual convention, and much more.

-Leigh Smith, Chair (email)
+Leigh Smith, Past Chair (email)

 Hello!
 My name is Leigh Smith, and I graduated from San Francisco State University in 2011 with a BS in Physics & Applied Mathematics and a BA in Psychology.
 I completed an MA in Human Development at The University of Texas at Austin, and I am currently enrolled in a Social Psychology PhD program at the University of California at Davis.
 Broadly, I am interested in questions concerning the mind-body connection.
 Specifically, I investigate how people differentially rely on internal cues (such as physiological sensations and affective experiences) versus external cues (such as interaction partners and the social environment) to guide behaviors in close relationships.
 I am also a statistics and computer programming enthusiast!
 You may email me at email@example.com